Getting Started

 To try a quick example:

-1. Open the quickstart folder of interest (for example fast/meeting-scheduling-fast).
+1. Open the quickstart folder of interest (for example legacy/meeting-scheduling-fast).

 2. Follow the run instructions in that folder’s README.
 Common commands are: